karanpratapsingh/learn-go/README.md

 working...
 ```

-We can also pass the waitgroup to the function directly.
+We can also pass the `WaitGroup` to the function directly.

 ```go
 func work(wg *sync.WaitGroup) {